 A permissive exclusion can be up to 5 years (typically 1-3 years).
 At the conclusion of the exclusion period, the individual or entity MUST apply for reinstatement at the federal and state level.
 It is not automatic.

 Understanding the differences between the exclusion datasets in the healthcare compliance industry can be overwhelming at times.
-To clarify, there are two main federal exclusion lists and 42 available state Medicaid exclusion lists.
-All of these exclusion lists need to be individually cross-checked and monitored on a monthly basis in order to remain compliant.
+Currently, there are two main federal exclusion lists and 43 available state exclusion lists.
+Federal lists consist of the HHS OIG LEIE, and the SAM.gov database.
+State Medicaid exclusion or terminated provider lists vary dramatically by name and type of delivery.

 The most familiar safeguard for our industry is the HHS OIG’s List of Excluded Individuals and Entities (LEIE).
 The LEIE, along with the other federal datasets, exists to inform the healthcare industry of currently excluded individuals, likely due to an offense related to fraud or abuse.
 A person or entity becomes excluded, or sanctioned, and is placed on the LEIE, maintained by the OIG.